loschmidt/BenchStab/doc_src/details.md

 - `--include INCLUDE` allows the user to specify a subset of predictors, separated by a comma, from which the predictions will be acquired.
 - `--exclude EXCLUDE` allows the user to specify the subset of predictors, separated by a comma, excluded in the process of acquiring predictions.
 If both `--include` and `--exclude` are supplied, `--exclude` will be ignored.
 - `--pred-type` allows the user to define which protein formats will be used as inputs to the predictor. fo Possible `Type` options are (by default, all options are allowed):
-  - `sequence` - allow sequential predictors.
+  - `sequence` - allow sequence-based predictors.
-  - `structure` - allow structural predictors, PDB accession code is always preferred before PDB files.
+  - `structure` - allow structure-enabled predictors, a PDB accession code is always preferred before PDB files.
 - `--config CONFIG` predictor configuration file in `.json` format.
 For a more detailed description, please refer to section [Accepted file formats](#accepted-file-formats)
 - `--source SOURCE` mutation file, has to obey a specific format defined in the section [Accepted file formats](#accepted-file-formats).
 If not supplied, the application will attempt to read from stdin.
 - `--verbose` adds full logging of preprocessing errors and warnings, dataset summary and real-time prediction status updates.
 This will also include the `status_message` field in the results, providing more detailed information about the prediction status.